Introduction

 We understand that traditional gyms can feel impersonal or intimidating, especially when you’re dealing with body changes, confidence shifts, or chronic symptoms.

-Vision studios are different by design.
+Vision studios are different by design, and our personal training studio experience is built to feel welcoming and supportive.
 From the moment you walk in, you’ll find:

-One-on-one or semi-private coaching that prioritises your comfort and progress
+- One-on-one coaching that prioritises your comfort and progress

-A community of real women working towards real, sustainable results and everyone who knows your name.
+- A community of real women working towards real, sustainable results and everyone who knows your name, all in an environment specifically designed to support women at every stage.

 This environment is key to why strongHER works — because it’s not just about lifting weights.
 It’s about lifting your confidence, regaining control, and being supported every step of the way by your trainer and the community in our studios.